 - Shelter – Environmental factors will cause them to look for shelter.
 It may be the rainy season, an extremely hot drought, or snow that will cause them to come into your home.

 Now that you know why they’re there, how do you get rid of them?
-Here are some steps to take to help remove them from your home and prevent them from coming back.
+Here are some steps to take to help remove ants from your home and prevent them from coming back.

-- Use natural scents that repel ants – There are many DIY tips to help keep ants away.
-Some of the most popular include using scents like peppermint oil, lemon, and cinnamon to deter ants.
+- Use natural scents that repel ants – There are many DIY tips and natural home remedies to help keep ants away.
+Some of the most popular include using scents like peppermint oil and lemon to deter them.
 To make it easy for you, Stay Away® Ants & Cockroaches is an ant deterrent product that uses a blend of essential oils including peppermint oil, lemongrass, thyme oil, and more to get rid of ants and prevent them from returning.
-You can also try sprinkling a strongly scented herb or spice around the entrance to their nest because they will sense danger and the entire colony will promptly find a new home.
+You can also try sprinkling a strongly scented herb or spice, like cayenne or cinnamon, around the entrance to their nest because they will sense danger and the entire colony will promptly find a new home.

 - Properly store pantry foods – It is best to store foods in reusable, sealed containers.
 Other tips include storing ripe fruits in the refrigerator instead of the counter or pantry and wiping down sticky syrup, honey, and condiment bottles.
 It could also help to sprinkle sugar outside your home because they’ll think they hit the jackpot and stick to the selections served outside.